An Excellent Resource

 Where Can I Purchase It?

 Overall, this Music resource is a phenomenal piece of literature that can be used for all grade levels all year long.
-If you are looking for a great way to introduce classical music into your Music or general classroom and are looking for some great listening and classical music activities, then go out and but this book.
-You won't regret it!
+If you are looking for a great way to introduce classical music into your Music or general classroom and are looking for some great listening and classical music activities, then go out and buy this book.
+You won’t regret it!

-Music Teacher Resources in Review
+This post is part of the series: Music Teacher Resources in Review

 - Where is Thumbkin?
 A Review of Songs and Fingerplays for the Elementary Classroom